 In-App messaging: Your users won't see any In-App messages.
 In-App messages are displayed by Batch SDK.

-Inbox: The content of your notification center won't be updated if you rely on Batch Inbox.
+Inbox: The content of your notification centre won't be updated if you rely on Batch Inbox.

 If users re-enable Batch SDK later from your app settings, analytics, data collection, push notifications, In-App messages and the Inbox feature will work again.

 B) Disabling the SDK and wiping the data

 In addition to disabling the SDK, you can also send a request to delete the data attached to the installation.
 This will wipe the data locally and request a remote data removal for the matching Installation ID.
 You should only use that method if you are fully aware of the impacts on your users.